BearBoss-Zheng/SpringInAction6_Note/Spring.md

 ### 1.4.7 Spring Native

 A relatively new development in Spring is the Spring Native project.
-This experimental project enables compilation of Spring Boot projects into native executables using the GraalVM native-image compiler, resulting in images that start significantly faster and have a lighter footprint.
+This experimental project enables compilation of Spring Boot projects into native executables using the GraalVM native-image compiler, resulting in images that start significantly faster and have a lighter footprint.
-For more information on Spring Native, see https://github.com/spring-projectsexperimental/spring-native
+For more information on Spring Native, see https://github.com/spring-projects experimental/spring-native

 ## 1.5 Summary